Zsolt Erdei: Professional career

 Erdei turned professional in December 2000 and won the WBO Inter-Continental light heavyweight title in October 2002.
 On 17 January 2004 Erdei won the Lineal and WBO light heavyweight titles from Julio César González by unanimous decision, and successfully defended the titles eleven times.

 On 13 November 2009 he relinquished his WBO light heavyweight title and moved up to cruiserweight.
 Erdei defeated Giacobbe Fragomeni on 21 November 2009 for the WBC cruiserweight title.
 Most of Erdei's matches during his professional career were promoted by Universum boxing.

 After announcing his retirement in January 2010 and thus relinquishing his claim as Lineal light heavyweight champion, Erdei decided to have more matches in 2011 in the US and fought Samson Onyango and Byron Mitchell as his first opponents there.
 The Mitchell fight which was set up by Lou DiBella ended with Erdei knocking Mitchell out in the 6th round (TKO).

 Erdei finally returned on 30 March 2013, losing a 10-round split decision to Denis Grachev.

+After retiring in 2014, Erdei made a comeback at the age of 51 on 20 December 2025, fighting out a six-round draw against 40 year old boxing debutant Attila Vegh in Budapest.